lucky-leucrota/lucky-leucrota.github.io/docs/algorithms/caeser-cipher.md

 # Caeser Cipher

 The Caeser Cipher, also know as the Shift Cipher is named after the roman emperor _Julius Caeser_ (Who used it in his private correspondence.).
 It is one of the most simplest and widely known encryption technique, The encryption step performed by the "Caeser Cipher" Is used on more complex encryption.
-Like the Vingener Cipher and etc...
+Like the Vingenere Cipher and etc...

 ## How it works